 Take a slight detour from the ring road to visit the popular town of Seydisfjordur.
-Known for the blue church and rainbow road that is situated in the centre of town, this quaint town is sure to make your heart sing.
+Known for the blue church and rainbow road in the center of town, this quaint town is sure to make your heart sing.
 This could also be a nice place to have lunch and do some sightseeing.

-Afterwards, continue your journey down through the myriad of fishing towns.
+Afterward, continue your journey down through the myriad of fishing towns.
 Notable among these is Fáskrúðsfjörður.
 Founded in 1880, this small town was home to a settlement of French fishermen during the summer months.
-Their legacy can still be seen today, in the old French hospital, which has since been renovated as a hotel and museum.
+Their legacy can still be seen today in the old French hospital, which has since been renovated as a hotel and museum.

-The villages of Breiðalsvík and Djúpivogur sit off the ring road, in the Eastfjords.
-Both charming in their own right, these villages are often frequented by travellers to the area.
+The villages of Breiðalsvík and Djúpivogur sit off the ring road in the Eastfjords.
+Both charming in their own right, these villages are often frequented by travelers to the area.

-While you drive South there will be plenty of other detours you could take to enjoy the beautiful landscapes of the area.
+While you drive South, there will be plenty of other detours you could take to enjoy the area's beautiful landscapes.
 These will often take you to off-the-beaten-path attractions such as the waterfalls Hengifoss and Litlanesfoss.

 In the South East sits the well-known Vestrahorn mountain, a spot particularly popular among travel photographers.

 After another day packed with nature and adventure, relax in your accommodation in the Jokulsarlon/Höfn area.
 Well known for their lobster and seafood, Höfn would make an ideal stop for dinner.